Graph cobordisms and Heegaard Floer homology: Graph action map

+The map $\frB_{\cG}$ is defined using a similar formula, with the relative homology maps $B_e$ in place of $A_e$.

+In an elementary flow-graph of type~\eqref{ERtype:1} or \eqref{ERtype:3}, no edges share a common vertex.
+Consequently, the product of the relative homology maps appearing in Equation~\eqref{eq:def-ER1/3-map} does not affect chain homotopy type of the composition by Lemma~\ref{lem:relhomcommutator}.
+By Proposition~\ref{prop:free-stabs-commute}, the ordering of the free-stabilization maps within the left and right factors of Equation~\eqref{eq:def-ER1/3-map} also does not affect the composition.

-Now suppose that $\cG$ is an elementary strong ribbon flow graph of type 2.
-Let $v$ denote the unique vertex which is not in $V_0$ or $V_1$.
-Let $e_1,\dots, e_n$ be the edges adjacent to $v$ with the ordering from $\Gamma$.
-We define the graph action map by the formula
+Next, suppose that $\cG$ is an elementary strong ribbon flow-graph of type~\eqref{ERtype:2}.
+Let $w_s$ denote the special vertex, and let $e_1,\dots, e_n$ denote the edges incident to $w_s$, ordered according to the strong ribbon structure.
+We define